 I’ve been serving pancakes to my students twice a year, the last day before winter break and the last day of school, ever since.
 My recipe is a little healthier— half stone-ground whole wheat flour, egg whites, coconut oil, skim milk—and I serve them with real salted butter instead of margarine.
 But I still prefer artificial maple syrup.
 Some habits die hard.

 I let the kids choose add-ins like blueberries, mini chocolate chips, and cinnamon.
 And we talk and laugh and eat until we almost pop!
 Some of the kids, especially the boys, want me to teach them to flip their own.
 I show them how to check for popped air bubbles all across the top and to look at the edges to see if they’re still shiny wet or nice and dry.
 They are so proud when they turn out perfectly!
 And it feels like home.

 Food has a way of bringing people together like that.

-It may not be pancakes for you, but the key ingredients in your recipe for success are the personal connections that you can cook up with your students.
+It may not be pancakes for you, but the key ingredients in your recipe for success are the personal connections and relationships that you can cook up with your students.
 Fostering an environment in which students feel safe to communicate openly their joys and sorrows will allow a caring teacher to create a taste for learning.
 Season your classroom with love and understanding.
 You may be surprised at the tantalizing flavors that develop.